Sustainability Lexicon: Top Terms to Know for International Day of Forests

 • Forest Stewardship Council® (FSC®) is a global non-profit organization whose certification and labeling system promotes responsible management of the world’s forests.
 Recycled paper products that bear the two following labels have been verified as meeting FSC’s strict environmental and social standards:

-o FSC Recycled identifies products made with 100% recycled fiber, which must contain at least 70% post-consumer content.
+o FSC Recycled identifies products made with 100% recycled fiber, which can contain any balance of pre-consumer and post-consumer content.
 Post-consumer fiber is recovered entirely from paper used by consumers through recycling programs.

 o FSC Mix identifies products made with a combination of FSC virgin fiber and/or FSC recycled materials with controlled virgin fiber (i.e. not illegally harvested, or from forests harvested in violation of traditional and civil rights, in which conservation values are threatened, are being converted into plantations or non-forest use, or where GMO trees are planted).